John-Tenning/VPC-Contest/README.md

 ```
 *As this round doesn't focus of BLEU score , no imporvement in datasets and model is done to improve BLEU score*

+* The BLEU scores of each model is saved in the repository [**Evaluation**](https://github.com/John-Tenning/VPC-Contest/tree/main/Evaluation)

 ### 5. BONUS

 For the bonus part of the solution, we have approached the [**MBart-50**](https://huggingface.co/transformers/v3.5.1/model_doc/mbart.html) and [**Google Translate**](https://py-googletrans.readthedocs.io/en/latest/).

 The following code is used to translate using Mbart50_m2m model.
+You can find the sample Collab Notebook, [**Here**](https://colab.research.google.com/drive/1z48u2d7QIVIPveZikzeaRRFAjNpzcr9n?usp=sharing)

 ```
 pip install easynmt